© Fenia Kotsopoulou 2020 - Chlorophyll print from the on going project Scents of Evanescence

 © Alexander Harbaugh 2016

 Verena Stenke (b.
 1981) and Andrea Pagnes (b.
-1962) have been working together since 2006 as VestAndPage and gained international recognition in the fields of performance art, performance-based film, writing, publishing and with temporary artistic community projects.
+1962) have been working together since 2006 as VestAndPage and gained international recognition in the fields of performance art, performance-based film, writing, publishing, and with collective performance operas and temporary artistic community projects.
 Since over a decade, VestAndPage have been exploring performance art as a phenomena through their collaborative creative practice, as well as through theoretical artistic research and curatorial projects.
 Their works – a celebration of life – have been presented in museums, galleries, theatres, cinemas and a variety of sites worldwide.
 Their writings have been extensively published and translated for international readers.

 They are currently presenting the cycle of live collective performances HOME, premiering their films Plantain and SIGNUM, and developing a performance-based art film on Deep time, as well as a series of videos in which they host conversations under existential focus with people from the arts, culture and science.